rage/programming-23/data/part-12/3-functional-programming.md

 ## The map function and your own classes

-The `map` function is of course also available for processing instances of your own classes.
+You can naturally also process instances of your own classes with the `map` function.
 There are no special gimmicks involved, as you can see in the example below:

 ```python
 class BankAccount: